 Councillors also faced a new challenge when preparing this ten-year Plan.
 The Local Government Act 2002 permits regional councils to engage in new areas of activity if those activities meet the needs of the community.
-We have been requested to fund some new areas of work.
-These requests have been carefully considered, but councillors decided to "stick to their knitting" and focus on maintaining and improving existing programmes rather than branching out into new areas.
-So this Plan is essentially "business as usual" in that it does not include any new functions.
-That said, the Council has identified some particular strategic decisions that need to be made before this Plan is finalised.
-We would value your opinion on the following:
+We were requested to fund some new areas of work.
+However, after careful consideration, councillors decided at this stage to focus on maintaining and improving existing programmes rather than branching out into new areas.

+In the proposed Plan, the Council specifically sought the community's views on some major strategic decisions that needed to be made before the Plan was finalised.
+The feedback we received was excellent and is discussed further below.